ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why followers project their dreams onto leaders
+   - Exploring how people see what they want to see in leaders
    - Finding the satirical angle
    - Making it relatable and timeless